Interview with Caspar van der Poel - social media day June 30

 - Eat small amounts at a time

-- Eat cooling and moistening 'yin' foods (see the tips below)
+- Consume cooling and moisturizing 'yin' foods (see tips below)

 - ENJOY everything this season brings!

-Yin food
+Yin Food

 Grocery List